 Engine/Moteur.
 Single-cylinder Patissier engine, 11cv, 700cm3, air-cooled, four-stroke with enclosed Lateral valves (soupapes latérales).

 Lubrication.
 By constant circulation of oil held within the sump of the engine, 3.5 litres.
-The circulation pressure being attained from crankcase compression.
+The circulation pressure is attained from crankcase compression.

 Cooling.
 One large aluminium fan is mounted at the front of the engine, running on ball bearings.
 This system draws air into the hood circulating around the engine, ensuring cooling. this system was tested in extremely high temperatures and proved effective.